Financial Education for Securities, Banking, & Insurance Professionals.

 There are no other designations for financial advisors who work with the general public that require more in-depth knowledge or are conferred by an institution with a longer track record of ethical and educational excellence.

-- The American College has an 86-year history as a non-profit educator.
+- The American College was founded in 1927 as a non-profit educator.

 - The College's mission is to raise the level of professionalism in financial services.